 01. Insurance Carriers.
-An insurance carrier approved under IDAPA 17.01.01.301.01 shall comply with the following requirements:
+An insurance carrier approved under IDAPA 17.01.01.301.01 shall comply with the following requirements: (3-23-22)

 a.
 Maintain Statutory Security Deposits with the State Treasurer.
+(3-23-22)

 i.
 Each insurance carrier shall maintain with the Idaho State Treasurer a security deposit in the amount of twenty-five thousand dollars (\$25,000) if approved by the Commission prior to July 15, 1988, or two hundred and fifty thousand dollars (\$250,000) if approved subsequently.
+(3-23-22)

 ii.
 In addition to the security required in Subsection 01.a.i, of this rule, each insurance carrier shall deposit an amount equal to the total unpaid outstanding awards of said insurance carrier.
 Such deposit shall be in the form permitted by Section 72-301, Idaho Code.
-Surety bonds shall be in the form available on the Commission's website.
+Surety bonds shall be in the form available on the Commission!'s website.
 If a surety bond is deposited, the surety company shall be completely independent of the principal and authorized to transact such business in the state of Idaho.
-A partial release of security deposited hereunder must be requested in writing and approved by the Commission. ()
+A partial release of security deposited hereunder must be requested in writing and approved by the Commission.
+(3-23-22)

-IDAPA 17.01.01 - Administrative Rules Under the Worker's Compensation Law iii.
-Securities which are maintained to satisfy the requirements of this rule may be held in the federal reserve book-entry system, as defined in Section 41-2870(4), Idaho Code, and interests in such securities may be transferred by bookkeeping entry in the federal reserve book-entry system without physical delivery of certificates representing such securities.
+iii.
+Securities which are maintained to satisfy the requirements of this rule may be held in the federal reserve book entry system, as defined in Section 41 2870(4), Idaho Code, and interests in such securities may be transferred by bookkeeping entry in the federal reserve book entry system without physical delivery of certificates representing such securities.
+(3-23-22)

 b.
 Appoint Agent for Service of Process.
-Each insurance carrier shall appoint the Director of the Department of Insurance as its agent to receive service of legal process. ()
+Each insurance carrier shall appoint the Director of the Department of Insurance as its agent to receive service of legal process.
+(3-23-22)

 c.
 Maintain Resident Idaho Office.
 Each insurance carrier shall maintain a Claims Administrator employing an Idaho licensed resident adjuster or the carrier's own adjusting offices or officers residing in Idaho.
+(3-23-22)

 i.
 Each authorized insurance carrier shall notify the Commission Secretary in writing of any change of the designated resident adjuster(s) for every insured Idaho employer within fifteen (15) days of such change.
+(3-23-22)

 ii.
 Each authorized insurance carrier will ensure that every in-state adjuster can classify and identify all claims adjusted on behalf of said insurance carrier, and that the in-state adjuster will provide such information to the Industrial Commission upon request.
-Further each in-state Adjustor must have full authority to: ()
+Further each in-state Adjustor must have full authority to: (3-23-22)

-(1) Investigate and adjust all claims for compensation; ()
+(1) Investigate and adjust all claims for compensation; (3-23-22) ----- --- -----------

-(2) Pay all compensation benefits due;
+(2) Pay all compensation benefits due; (3-23-22)

-(3) Accept service of claims, applications for hearings, orders of the Commission, and all process which may be issued under the Worker's Compensation Law; ()
+(3) Accept service of claims, applications for hearings, orders of the Commission, and all process which may be issued under the Worker1's Compensation Law; (3-23-22)

-(4) Enter into compensation agreements and LSSs with Claimants; ()
+(4) Enter into compensation agreements and Settlement Agreements LSSs with Claimants; (3-23-22)

 (5) Provide at the employer's expense necessary forms to any employee who wishes to file a Claim under the Worker's Compensation Law.
+(3-23-22)

 d.
 Supply Forms.
-Each insurance carrier shall distribute the required forms prescribed by the Commission to all employers it insures.
-A list of required forms is available on the Commission's website.
+Each insurance carrier shall distribute the required forms prescribed by the e.

-e.
 Comply with Industrial Commission Reporting Requirements.
 Each insurance carrier shall, within the time prescribed, file such reports and respond to such information requests as the Commission may require from time to time concerning matters under the Worker's Compensation Law.
+(3-23-22)